lacobham/geom99techlog/README.md

 -To add items from the Server as a feature layer choose add URL and add: https://*IPADDRESS/arcgis/rest/services/SampleWorldCities/MapServer/0 (*insert new IP that is generated each time GCP is turned on)

 -To add items from the Server as a map image layer (ie a picture of the data) choose URL and add: https://*IPADDRESS/arcgis/rest/services/SampleWorldCities/MapServer (*insert new IP that is generated each time GCP is turned on)

+**Publish Canada service to your own GCP VM**

+To publish the Canada map onto the server from the VM, I first copied the data from the zip folder on the desktop to the gisworkspace folder on the C drive.

+Then open ArcGIS Pro on the local computer and add a new ArcGIS server connection.

+Click yes when warned about the certificate.

+For the server URL enter https://IPADDRESS:6443/arcgis (IPADDRESS regenerates every time on Google Cloud website - External IP)

+Username: siteadmin

+Password: In the Week 7/8 checklist

+Then, create a new folder on local laptop with same canada data in the same location as it was on the VM.

+Then naviagte to the server connection and choose publish, then publish as map service.

+Analyze and fix any errors (assign unique numeric IDs, register data source), then publish.